Paula Rueß: Life

-During the 1950s the West German Federal Constitutional Court placed a ban on the Communist Party of Germany, but as cold war tensions eased marginally it proved possible to launch a modified version of it in 1968, and was an early member of the German Communist Party.
+During the 1950s the West German Federal Constitutional Court placed a ban on the Communist Party of Germany, but as cold war tensions eased marginally it proved possible to launch a modified version of it in 1968, and she was an early member of the German Communist Party.
 In the local election of 1975 she was a candidate for the party.